outdreamer/notes/topics/science/kidney_function.md

 	    - salvia/red sage
 	    - chinese rhubarb
 	    - nettle
+	    - water (unless you need to reduce fluid for another reason, such as a heart condition that may require fluid restriction)
-	    - dandelion root
+	    - cucumber
-	    - water
+	    - chicory

 	    - avoid:
 	      - potassium, sodium, phosphorus, creatine (precursor to creatinine), nsaids (may inhibit prostaglandin synthesis), ace inhibitors, vanadium, diuretics, arginine tends to increase the liver’s production of creatine
-	      - foods like meat, dairy, chocolate, nuts, soy, eggs, seaweed, spirulina, & gelatin will raise creatinine
+	      - foods like meat, dairy, chocolate, nuts, soy, seeds, eggs, seafood, seaweed, spirulina, & gelatin will raise creatinine
+	      	- during the cooking process, creatine will dissolve and produce more creatinine
 	      - The amino acids methionine, arginine, & glycine are processed in the kidneys to produce guanidinoacetic acid, which is then sent to the liver where it is converted to another amino acid called creatine.
-Creatinine is a waste byproduct of metabolizing creatine
+	      - Creatinine is a waste byproduct of metabolizing creatine
-	    	- try: cucumber

 	  - reduce bun level:
 	  	- Polyenylphosphatidycholine (egg/soy, alternative version in lecithin)
+	  	- barley

 	  - reduce blood ammonia
 	    - kidneys cannot easily remove excess water, salt, or potassium from the blood